 Note: Attendance is very important in seminars because participation in discussions is crucial.
 Of course, participation is a key element in determining your grade.
 To get credit for the course, students cannot have any more than two unexcused absences.
 Remember, missing one seminar constitutes missing one complete week of classes and probably the entire subject matter of one chapter in the book, so please try to come to all classes.
+Missed absences for health or other urgent reasons, if approved, will not count as an absence, but this does not mean the student is not responsible for doing the work.
 Thanks.